 She has led the fight to shrink government, save taxpayers’ money, and create good-paying jobs.
 And already this year, Kay has signed the largest tax relief in more than a decade, more Alabamians are working now than ever before and we’ve created a record number of new jobs.

 “more Alabamians are working now than ever before”

 Throughout the COVID-19 Pandemic, Kay used common sense leadership to guide this state through challenging times.
 Her leadership truly balanced saving lives and ensuring Alabamians maintained a good livelihood.

 Kay will never stop fighting for more jobs and bigger paychecks for all Alabamians.
 She’s also committed to improving Alabama’s schools.
 As a teacher, she’s seen what can happen when a student gets a strong start.
 That’s why she has launched a new education plan that focuses on strengthening early childhood education, training middle and high school students in computer science while ensuring teachers in math and science are paid the highest in the southeast, and makes sure our students and adults have the training they need to get a job.
 She believes in her bones that every child in Alabama deserves a quality education and the opportunity to live out their American dream.

 “…every child in Alabama deserves a quality education and the opportunity to live out their American dream.”

 Kay accepted Jesus Christ as her Lord and Savior when she was a teenager.
 Today she is a devoted member of the First Baptist Church of Montgomery, the Montgomery Rotary Club, and serves on the Board of Directors of the Montgomery YMCA.

-We have a lot of work ahead to continue building the Alabama the next generation deserves.
+We have a lot of work ahead to continue building an Alabama the next generation deserves.
 And Kay knows it won’t be easy.

 But that’s what her lifetime of work has prepared for.

-She’s our conservative fighter—and she’s going to win for Alabama.
+She’s our conservative fighter—and she’s going to continue winning for Alabama.